Ashok0/EnderalVREssentials-Nightly/README.md

 * **Enderal VR Essentials - Somnium Overhaul**: *This profile contains all the features from the EGO profile along with an expansive new Enderal mod, "Apoapse’s Apparel", which was created by Scenic Route Games.
 Scenic Route Games has hand-replaced every outfit and weapon in the game, as well as the majority of the other assets, to best achieve a more modern view of the Enderal worldspace.
 This overhaul also replaces the main menu music with a newly composed theme from Scenic Route Games.*
 16. Configure your mod loadout in Mod Organizer 2:
 	* Tick "*Enable TAA FX*" to enable TAA effects.
 While this reduces shimmering, it is NOT recommended to enable TAA effects as this breaks parallax textures.
 (There is a seperate TAA setting in-game which must always be enabled for menu artwork to display properly in VR.)
-	* Tick "Vanilla HUD Size for VR" if you wish to increase the size of the HUD.
+	* Tick "*Vanilla HUD Size for VR*" if you wish to increase the size of the HUD.
-	* Tick "VRIK Rift-Index-WMR Controller Bindings" if using a Rift, Valve Index, or WMR headset.
+	* Tick "*VRIK Rift-Index-WMR Controller Bindings*" if using a Rift, Valve Index, or WMR headset.
-	* Tick "Equippable Tattoo Skins UNP + CBBE" if you wish to apply tattoos/bodypaint to your character (female only).
+	* Tick "*Equippable Tattoo Skins UNP + CBBE*" if you wish to apply tattoos/bodypaint to your character (female only).
-	* Tick "Replace spiders with wolfs and bears" OR "Arachnophobia - No Spiders and Beetles" if you have arachnophobia!
+	* Tick "*Replace spiders with wolfs and bears*" OR "*Arachnophobia - No Spiders and Beetles*" if you have arachnophobia!
 Choose only one.
-	* Tick "DynDOLOD_Output_PERFORMANCE" OR "DynDOLOD_Output_QUALITY".
+	* Tick "*DynDOLOD_Output_PERFORMANCE*" OR "*DynDOLOD_Output_QUALITY*".
 Select only one.
 The PERFORMANCE version uses "billboard1" trees for LOD4 for optimal performance.
 The QUALITY version uses "level0" trees for LOD4.
 This will greatly improve tree LODs but results in -10fps in large open areas on an RTX 3070.
 The PERFORMANCE version is enabled by default.
 17. (Optional) You can optimize your VR performance by installing either [OpenVR FSR](https://github.com/fholger/openvr_fsr) (Compatible with all headsets) or the 64-bit DLL for [OpenComposite](https://gitlab.com/znixian/OpenOVR/) (Compatible with Oculus headsets only, highly recommended when using Air Link) to your Skyrim VR installation folder.
 Backup and overwrite the existing DLL file in your Skyrim VR folder.
 		* OpenComposite improves framerates by launching Enderal VR directly through the Oculus runtime and eliminating overhead from Steam VR.
 18. (Optional) You can delete the \downloads\ folder in your Mod Organizer 2 folder to remove downloaded mods which are only needed during installation.
 This will free up 61GB of hard disk space.